osmandapp/web/main/docs/user/search/search-address.md

 </Tabs>

 [**Coordinate Search**](../search/search-coordinates.md) allows you to specify geographic coordinates, such as latitude and longitude, to find a specific location.
 It provides accurate locations on a map in different [coordinate formats](../search/search-coordinates.md#coordinates-search) and allows you to get related information.
-This feature can be useful when you do not have an address or exact name of a location and can make it easier to plan travel and navigate in unknown places.
+This feature can be useful when you do not have an address or exact name of a location, and can make it easier to plan travel and navigate in unknown places.

 ## Related Articles